Erik-orange/ES6-Data_Structures_-_Algos/README.md

 ### :book: Sliding Window Pattern (revisit)

-The idea is very similar, we still use the two pointers, and the solution is the "window" between the pointers.
+The idea is very similar, we still use the two pointers, and the solution is the "window" between the two pointers, `low` and `high`.
 We can increase or decrease the window as long as it keeps the constraints of the problem.

 #### :mag: Example: